IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 To test a notification channel, complete the following steps:

 1. In the navigation on the service details page, click **Notifications**.
-2. Find your notification channel, click the dots menu and select **Test Connection**.
+2. Find your notification channel, click the dots menu, and select **Test Connection**.
 3. Verify that you received a notification in the channel that you configured.

 ## Updating a notification channel